CodeMouse92/WacomDisplayMap/README.md

 ## Prerequisites

-You must have the packages `pcregrep` installed on your system, which should be available from your system's default package repository.
-You should also have
-`xsetwacom` on your system, which is usually pre-installed on Ubuntu by default.
+You must have the package `pcregrep` installed on your system, which should be available from your system's default package repository.
+You should also have `xsetwacom` on your system, which is usually pre-installed on Ubuntu by default.

 ## Installation